Competitor Comparison

 What Frigate NVR Does Exceptionally Well

 Frigate is technically impressive.
 It runs in Docker, integrates deeply with Home Assistant, and delivers real-time AI object detection at a fraction of the cost of proprietary smart camera systems.
-Key capabilities:

 Feature Comparison Table